Khao San Road

 Where is Khao San Road located in Bangkok

 Khao San Road is located in the Phra Nakhon district of Bangkok in an area called Banglamphu.
 Khao San Road or Thanon Khao San is a 0.5km long road in Bangkok, close to the Khao Phraya River and lies just 2.6km north from the Grand Palace, Wat Phra Kaew and Wat Pho.
-Click on the Map & Directions tab above to familiarise yourself with the area.
+Click on the Khao San Road Map tab above to familiarise yourself with the area.

 How to get to Khao San Road